brandur/sorg/content/articles/postgres-connections.md

   which point it's losing a big advantage of using Postgres in the first place.

 {{Figure "Using PgBouncer to maintain a global connection pool to optimize connection use across all nodes."
-(ImgSrcAndAlt "/assets/images/postgres-connections/pgbouncer.svg" "Using PgBouncer to maintain a global connection pool to optimize connection use across all nodes.")}}
+(ImgSrcAndAltAndClass "/assets/images/postgres-connections/pgbouncer.svg" "Using PgBouncer to maintain a global connection pool to optimize connection use across all nodes." "overflowing")}}

 Transaction pooling is the best strategy for applications that are already making effective use of a node-local